Power outage for 914 Unison customers, following crash

 Fire and emergency services also attended the crash and sent two fire engines from Hastings and one support vehicle.

-The power outage lasted for nearly 12 hours, but while initially 914 customers were impacted, by 12.45pm only 11 were left without power, Gough said.
+The power outage lasted for nearly 12 hours, but while initially 914 customers were impacted, by 12.45pm only 11 were left without power, Unison spokesman Danny Gough said.

 "We had to use other parts of the network, and for the remaining 11 their power was restored by 8pm.